sk-zluri/zluri-subtitle-gen/README.md

 Generates professional-quality SRT subtitle files from MP4 videos using Whisper large-v3.

-Designed for Zluri Academy screen-recording videos.
 Produces single-line, ~1.5–2.5s cues that match the readability standard established in the Ideal Subtitle Demo — ready to import into Premiere Pro with minimal manual editing.

 ---